-Visible concrete elements including floors, walls and beams requiring repairs couldn’t have any mechanical or aggressive grinding undertaking on them or a coating applied to disguise the repair.
-So extensive sampling using various repair techniques were undertaken in conjunction with the architect and the heritage team.
-Another challenge was to repair badly damaged concrete spalling throughout the building and again develop a method to restore the integrity and the texture of the heritage finish.
+Visible concrete elements including floors, walls and beams requiring repairs could not have any mechanical or aggressive grinding undertaking on them or a coating applied to disguise the repair, so extensive sampling using various repair techniques were undertaken in conjunction with the architect and the heritage team.
+Another challenge was to repair badly damaged concrete spalling throughout the building, and again methods had to be developed to restore the integrity and the texture of the heritage finish.

-An estimated 4500 sq meters of carbon fibre and anchoring rods were installed with up to five layers running alternative directions.
+An estimated 4500 sq. meters of carbon fibre and anchoring rods were installed, with up to five layers running alternative directions.
 These were installed in the roof structure of the James Hay Theatre and The Main Auditorium, and beams throughout the interior.

 The application of carbon fibre to the Christchurch Town Hall was one of the largest carbon fibre projects undertaken in New Zealand and presented challenges due to the Town Hall’s sheer size, shape, height, the pitch of the roof, wind and heat factor and moisture levels.
 This also required extensive monitoring, technical planning, specific training, ongoing communication and developing solutions, working in conjunction with the architect and project engineers.

 This project required a high level of Quality Assurance, which included custom-designed documentation, extensive daily testing and photographic records, all supplied throughout the course of the project.

 Hawkins selected The Connect Group for this project because of our extensive range of services and our proven ability to collaborate and tailor solutions specific to each project.